Business Plan: Main Elements and Steps to Write One

 Element 1.
 Executive Summary

-The Executive Summary is the opener of your business plan, but it should also be the final one you write.
-This section is the most read and creates a critical first impression for investors.
+The Executive Summary is the opener of your business plan and should be written first.
+This section is the most read and creates a critical first impression.
+It serves as an introduction to potential investors and stakeholders while providing a summary of your entire business plan.
 Based on your executive summary, your target audience may continue to read through it.

 Element 2.
 Company Description